Bernardo Andrade

 Picture

 I am an Assistant Professor of Philosophy at Augsburg University, in Minneapolis.
-I have recently received my Ph.D. in Philosophy from Emory University, in Atlanta, with a dissertation on Levinas's concept of diachrony.
+I hold a Ph.D. in Philosophy from Emory University, where I studied contemporary continental philosophy and phenomenological ethics.

+I am currently writing a book manuscript on Levinas's concept of diachrony.
 I argue that Levinas's rethinking of time is what allows for, or makes possible, his ethics of alterity.
-Besides my work on twentieth-century Continental philosophy and ethics, I also write and teach on the broader history of philosophy, with an emphasis on Ancient Philosophy.
+I also write and teach on the broader history of philosophy, with an emphasis on Ancient Philosophy.

 OTHER PAGES

-Emory Page
+Augsburg Page

 Academia.edu